 trebbiano & malvasia

-The Loghi Bianco is Valentino’s Trebbiano and Malvasia blend, coming from his 12-year-old estate fruit within the Orcia Valley.
-This is a beautiful expression of his grapes, as after the hand-harvested fruit was brought into the cellar, it was gently pressed and fermented in stainless steel tanks to retain the fresh acidity of the grapes, picked at only about 23 brix.
+The Loghi Bianco is Valentino’s Trebbiano and Malvasia blend, coming from his 15-year-old estate fruit within the Orcia Valley.
+This is a beautiful expression of his grapes, as after the hand-harvested fruit was brought into the cellar, it was gently pressed and fermented very slowly in stainless steel tanks to retain the fresh acidity as well as the aromatic quality of the grapes.
 After a light filtering and modest dosing of SO2, the resulting wine remains fresh and lively from start to finish.
-Yellow apples and citrus are accompanied by a light texture and crisp acidity, with an overall balance that is refreshing and sprightly.
-A wonderful pair for simple seafood preparations, firm cow cheeses, and fresh salads.
+From the nose to the palate, this wine offers minerals, stone fruits, salt, and truffle.
+Crispy lime and fresh apples that are deliciously caked in salt but they seem to be missing the caramel that could be expected with the round and exciting texture.
+A wine for fresh foods at the table, as it is long and expressive and dances between fruit and minerality.

 sangiovese & merlot